 Consequently, it is of utmost importance that data is sufficiently protected through strong cyber and physical security methods.
 Cyber-attacks are making almost daily headlines, meaning the need to strongly secure a network is becoming more apparent.
 This includes any device that functions on a network, such as IP video cameras and access control devices.
 As these technologies often create PII, they are becoming a much greater target for cyber-criminals.
 Mitigating risks such as these can be as simple as using strong and unique passwords, but also includes conducting risk assessments and determining possible threats

 Assuring our security and yours

 As organisations search for reassurance that their partners are also conducting such assessments, schemes such as the Cyber Essentials certification are likely to grow in popularity.
-NW Systems is Security Systems and Alarms Inspection Board (SSAIB) approved, and has also recently achieved its Cyber Essentials and Cyber Essentials Plus certifications.
+NW Security Group is Security Systems and Alarms Inspection Board (SSAIB) approved, and has also recently achieved its Cyber Essentials and Cyber Essentials Plus certifications.
 This not only helps assure our own security, but also means we are armed with the knowledge, systems and processes to ensure the security of others.

 A large proportion of education institutions are already aware of the benefits of using security systems on an existing IT network.
 With a growing number of regulations relating to the use of this technology, ensuring compliance is becoming more important as time goes on.